-Shaping our future farmers, food entrepreneurs and food system leaders
+shaping future farms, food entrepreneurs and food system leaders

-- a diversity of food products that highlight local farmers and good food entrepreneurs in a variety of markets
+- A diversity of food products from local farms and good food entrepreneurs in a variety of markets.

-- policies and practices that protect biodiversity, preserves our farmland, and supports rural economies, and
+- Policies and practices that protect biodiversity, preserve farmland, and support rural economies.

-- provide opportunities for farmers to ‘level-up’ their skills and practices, and
+- Provide opportunities for farmers to “level up” their skills.

-- support farmer networks and the food community.
+- Support farmer networks and the regional farm community.